Discrimination against asexual people: Institutional

+Medicalisation

+Ruth Westheimer, a sex therapist, professor, and author, also faced criticism by some for her view that the ability to achieve orgasm would mean that a person could not be asexual, and was further criticised by some in 2015 for implying that asexuality was a problem in need of solving.

-Media and services
+Media representation

-Asexuals are less-well represented by mainstream media and services, facilitating hostility and prejudice towards asexuals, and can lead to their rejection from both the straight and LGBT communities.
-Some online dating services, including Bumble and Match.com lack the option for users to identify as asexual, which obstructs their ability to find romantic partners.

-Asexuality is sometimes represented in media as undesirable.
 In 2012, the TV medical drama House was criticised for its portrayal of asexuality within the medical profession and encouraging scepticism on the legitimacy of asexuality.
-The storyline centred on the assumption that the asexuality of the episode's patients – a married asexual couple – was the result of a medical condition, with one asexual character being described as a "giant pool of algae" and the titular character betting $100 on finding a medical reason behind another's asexuality; the show was criticised by AVEN founder David Jay for its depiction of asexuality as a "problematic and pathological" medical condition.
-In 2017, the decision to turn the character Jughead in Riverdale (a television programme based on Archie Comics) from asexual to heterosexual was met with disapproval, with one branding it "asexual erasure".
+The storyline centred on the assumption that the asexuality of the episode's patients – a married asexual couple – was the result of a medical condition, with one asexual character being described as a "giant pool of algae" and the titular character betting $100 on finding a medical reason behind another's asexuality.
+The show was criticised by David Jay, an asexual activist who founded AVEN in 2001, for its depiction of asexuality as a "problematic and pathological" medical condition.
+In 2017, the decision to turn the character Jughead in Riverdale (a television programme based on Archie Comics) from asexual to heterosexual was met with disapproval, with some people branding it "asexual erasure".

 In 2008, Portuguese media would host interviews with asexual people in the Portuguese community.
 The interviews would revolve around assumptions about an asexual person's sex life, and comments on personal experiences would be invalidated due to not fitting into the media's assumption of asexuality.

 In 2019, the video game Death Stranding was criticised for portraying asexuality as a lifestyle, implying that whom one is attracted to is a choice, mistaking asexuality for not wanting emotional bonds, and insinuating that asexuality is responsible for the decline of the birth rate in its world.
-When the game released a director's cut version in 2021, the data log describing these views is updated and contains an addendum that notes the log "advances a controversial thesis widely regarded as unsubstantiated and discriminatory".
+When the game released a director's cut version in 2021, the data log describing these views was updated and contained an addendum that noted the log "advances a controversial thesis widely regarded as unsubstantiated and discriminatory".
 This change was praised by critics for acknowledging the criticism that the game originally had, correcting their mistake, and further expanding on why the original log was problematic.

+Intersectionality

+Aspects of discrimination experienced can depend on other parts of one's identity.
+Candice N. Hargons, founding director of the Center for Healing Racial Trauma, says, "there is less investment in studying people who are marginalized—and, with at least two intersecting marginalized identities, there is even less attention to black asexuals."
+A study of 11 asexual women of colour found that the majority of participants were rejected in social groups due to both their race and asexuality.

+Some have argued that asexuality has also been used as a tool in anti-Blackness to "de-sexualise" some Black people through racist stereotypes, such as in the mammy archetype in the United States.